Eschatologue/CM_wiki/docs/class/cleric/index.md

 #### Protector

-Trained for battle, you gain Martial Weapon proficiency and Heavy Armor training.
+Trained for battle, you gain Martial Weapon proficiency and Heavy Armour training.

 #### Thaumaturge